Micro-investing: What It Is and How to Get Started

 How micro-investing works

-In general, micro-investing allows you to invest your savings even when you don’t have much in savings to speak of.
+In general, micro-investing allows you to invest your savings even when you don’t have much to save.
 Skipping small purchases that have become a habit or rounding up to the nearest dollar when spending can help you get started.
-Personal finance apps like Acorns and Stash even offer debit cards that will automatically round up your purchases and invest the additional money in ETFs or fractional shares of stock.
+Personal finance apps like Acorns and Stash even offer debit cards that automatically round up your purchases and invest the additional money in ETFs or fractional shares of stock.

 With stocks of certain well-known companies such as Amazon and Google’s parent company Alphabet each selling for more than $2,500 per share, it can take time to save enough to purchase just one share.
 Fractional shares allow you to invest before you can afford an entire share.

-This approach of consistently investing savings into the stock market over time has proven to be profitable over the long-term.
+This approach of consistently investing savings into the stock market over time has proven to be profitable in the long term.
 Investing a fixed amount each week or month is known as dollar-cost averaging, which takes the market-timing decision out of the equation.
 The consistent purchases mean that you’ll be buying more shares when prices are low and fewer shares when prices are high.
 With dollar-cost averaging, you’ll be buying over time and averaging your purchase prices.

 Advantages of micro-investing